 - One of my first memorable Twitter experiences was competing in Todd and Stone Payton’s contest to define innovation in 140 characters or less.
 A couple of the innovation definitions I tweeted now lead off the “Taking the NO Out of Business InNOvation” presentations I do.

-- Likewise, when Jan Harness and I wrote our “Creative Instigation” presentation, we came up with “seeing things in new and different ways” as a very broad definition for creativity.
+- Likewise, when developing our “Creative Instigation” presentation, we came up with “seeing things in new and different ways” as a very broad definition for creativity.

 But in a world where so many forces seem hell bent on stifling creativity and innovation, complex and rigid definitions of these terms seem more likely to contribute to stifling than instigating them.